georgetown-analytics/XBUS-400.03.Data_Analytics_in_Python_and_SQL/graded/week1/README.md

 2. Use the DataFrame API to complete the following queries.
 ---
-1. What years were the Olympics hosted in
+1. How many times were the Olympics hosted in
 	- a) the United States?
 	- b) Japan?
 	- c) France?